Azure/ResourceModules/docs/wiki/GettingStarted.md

 As the modules we test often times have dependencies to other services, we created a pipeline to deploys several standard services like VirtualNetworks and KeyVaults (alongside dummy secrets) for the modules to use.
 This _dependency_ pipeline should be prepared and executed before you start running any pipelines on your own.
 In case you need to rename any services there (for example because a certain globally unique resource name was already taken) make sure to update any references to this name in the module parameter files.
 You can find further details about this pipeline [here](.\TestingDesign#Module-Dependencies).

+### Platform variables

+Several fundamental variables are shared among all pipelines and are stored in a pipeline variable file.
+Make sure you check the values of these variables based on the [DevOps platform](./PipelinesDesign#pipeline-variables) you use.

 ### Platform secrets

 In case you want to not only leverage the module templates but actually re-use the implemented pipelines & testing framework as well, you need to set up a few additional variables in your environment.
 For further information please refer to this [section](./PipelinesDesign#pipeline-secrets).